Fateh Singh (Sikhism): Biography

-He was born at the spot marked by the modern-day Gurdwara Bhora Sahib, Anandpur and was reared in the same locality.
+He was born at the site where the modern-day Gurdwara Bhora Sahib stands in Anandpur and was reared in the same locality.
 He was raised by his paternal grandmother, Mata Gujri, after the passing of his mother, Mata Jito, in December 1700.

 By 1704, Guru Gobind Singh and his Sikhs were under immense pressure as the Mughals and hill chiefs laid siege to Anandpur Sahib, cutting off all supplies and forcing the Sikhs to survive on leaves and tree bark.
 Many, including the Guru’s mother, urged him to accept Wazir Khan’s offer of safe passage, backed by an oath on the Quran and promises from the hill chiefs.
 Knowing the enemy’s deceit, the Guru tested their sincerity by sending out bullock carts filled with worthless items, which were immediately looted.
 Despite this betrayal, continued pressure from his followers and mother left him with no choice but to agree to leave.
 On the night of 20–21 December 1704, under cold winds and rain, the Guru’s family and a group of Sikhs left first, led by Udai Singh, while the Guru planned to follow.
 However, as they moved out, the Mughals and hill forces broke their oath and attacked, leading to the chaotic and tragic Battle of Sarsa, where the Sikhs were scattered, and many lost their lives.

 Gangu, along with Mata Gujri and the two young princes, Baba Zorawar Singh and Fateh Singh, had crossed the flooded Sarsa River.
 They traveled to Rupar and then took the road to Morinda where Gangu’s village, Saheri, was located.
 By this time, news of Guru Gobind Singh’s battle had spread everywhere.
 Fearing for his own safety, Gangu decided to betray them.
-He informed the government officials in Morinda about the people staying with him.
+He informed the government officials in Morinda about the identity of the people staying with him.
 As a result, Mata Gujri and the two children were arrested and sent to Sirhind, the headquarters of Wazir Khan.
 Gangu was rewarded with a simple "Shabash" (a word of praise), while the three captives were locked in a cold tower called Thanda Burj.
-Though this tower was used as a summer retreat for officials, it was extremely uncomfortable during the harsh winter, especially for the elderly Mata Gujri and the two young boys, who were just eight and five years old. other accounts note Singh's two younger sons — Zorowar Singh and Fateh Singh — to have successfully fought at Chamkaur before being captured.
+This tower was used as a summer retreat for officials, and was extremely uncomfortable during the harsh winter, especially for the elderly Mata Gujri and the two young boys, who were just eight and five years old.
+Other accounts note Singh's two younger sons—Zorowar Singh and Fateh Singh—to have successfully fought at Chamkaur before being captured.